aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 <h1 id="wiki-ramActorManager">ramActorManager</h1>

 RAMDanceToolkit manages OSC data sent from MOTIONER or other sensor as ramActor or ramRigidBody. ramActorManager stores actors and updates these states.
-There are some shortcuts you can use in testApp and scene which inherits from ramBaseScene to access the actors.
+Here are some shortcuts you can use in testApp and scene which inherits from ramBaseScene to access the actors.

 ---